 Introduction

 Moreover, forensic science has many practical applications beyond the criminal justice system.
 For example, it is used to identify victims of natural disasters and plane crashes and investigate environmental crimes such as illegal dumping and pollution.
-It is also used in the medical field to determine death causes and identify genetic disorders.
+It is also used in the medical field to determine the causes of death and identify genetic disorders.

 The Importance of Ethics in Forensic Science